jaceyshome/super-cat/README.md

 ## Overview
-The framework is written in ES6 and uses SystemJs for dependencies management, Gulp for pre-compiling ES6 script into ES5 script, and the html view templates into incremental dom view functions.
+The framework is written in ES6 and uses SystemJs for dependencies management, Gulp for pre-compiling ES6 script into ES5 script and the html view templates into incremental dom view functions.

-The framework introduces a data service to handle communication between components and other modules.
-More information about the component example and the data service is provided below.
+The framework introduces a data service with the observer pattern to handle communication between components and other modules.
+More information about the component examples and the data service is provided below.

 ## Setup